 Our world, as product managers, is filled with making decisions.
 And, making decisions means making trade-offs.
 Trade-offs so often means taking on tech debt, design debt and other types of debt.
 This can be a dilemma for companies, especially if it stacks up too much.
 This presentation explores how to address the uncomfortable topic of working debt, and how to use it to your advantage when making trade-offs.

-Check out the full slides and notes below 👇
+Check out the slides from my presentation

 I used to be a product manager.
 I used to ask all the usual questions, like, “What problem are you trying to solve?”, and “How might we learn more about this?”, and the infamous “Have you tried turning it off and back on again?” one.

 I’m a CEO now, having stepped up to build my own thing which turned into ProdPad.
 These different roles have given me different lenses on the world.
 Being a CEO gives me a particular lens that I obsess about… debt.